 Ingredients You’ll Need

-- Powdered sugar (optional): A light dusting adds a pretty finish and an extra touch of sweetness.
+- Powdered sugar (for dusting): Adds a delicate finish and a touch of sweetness.

 How to Make Lemon Curd Cookies Recipe